liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

     protected void run() {
         for (;;) {
             try {
-                // 计算策略
+                //计算策略
                 switch (selectStrategy.calculateStrategy(selectNowSupplier, hasTasks())) {
                     case SelectStrategy.CONTINUE:
                         continue;
                     case SelectStrategy.SELECT:
                         select(wakenUp.getAndSet(false));

-                        // 'wakenUp.compareAndSet(false, true)' is always evaluated
+                        //'wakenUp.compareAndSet(false, true)' is always evaluated
-                        // before calling 'selector.wakeup()' to reduce the wake-up
+                        //before calling 'selector.wakeup()' to reduce the wake-up
-                        // overhead.
+                        //overhead.
 (Selector.wakeup() is an expensive operation.)
                         //
-                        // However, there is a race condition in this approach.
+                        //However, there is a race condition in this approach.
-                        // The race condition is triggered when 'wakenUp' is set to
+                        //The race condition is triggered when 'wakenUp' is set to
-                        // true too early.
+                        //true too early.
                         //
-                        // 'wakenUp' is set to true too early if:
+                        //'wakenUp' is set to true too early if:
-                        // 1) Selector is waken up between 'wakenUp.set(false)' and
+                        //1) Selector is waken up between 'wakenUp.set(false)' and
-                        // 'selector.select(...)'.
+                        //'selector.select(...)'.
 (BAD)
-                        // 2) Selector is waken up between 'selector.select(...)' and
+                        //2) Selector is waken up between 'selector.select(...)' and
-                        // 'if (wakenUp.get()) { ... }'.
+                        //'if (wakenUp.get()) { ... }'.
 (OK)
                         //
-                        // In the first case, 'wakenUp' is set to true and the
+                        //In the first case, 'wakenUp' is set to true and the
-                        // following 'selector.select(...)' will wake up immediately.
+                        //following 'selector.select(...)' will wake up immediately.
-                        // Until 'wakenUp' is set to false again in the next round,
+                        //Until 'wakenUp' is set to false again in the next round,
-                        // 'wakenUp.compareAndSet(false, true)' will fail, and therefore
+                        //'wakenUp.compareAndSet(false, true)' will fail, and therefore
-                        // any attempt to wake up the Selector will fail, too, causing
+                        //any attempt to wake up the Selector will fail, too, causing
-                        // the following 'selector.select(...)' call to block
+                        //the following 'selector.select(...)' call to block
-                        // unnecessarily.
+                        //unnecessarily.
                         //
-                        // To fix this problem, we wake up the selector again if wakenUp
+                        //To fix this problem, we wake up the selector again if wakenUp
-                        // is true immediately after selector.select(...).
+                        //is true immediately after selector.select(...).
-                        // It is inefficient in that it wakes up the selector for both
+                        //It is inefficient in that it wakes up the selector for both
-                        // the first case (BAD - wake-up required) and the second case
+                        //the first case (BAD - wake-up required) and the second case
-                        // (OK - no wake-up required).
+                        //(OK - no wake-up required).

                         if (wakenUp.get()) {
                             selector.wakeup();
                         }
-                        // fall through
+                        //fall through
                     default:
                 }

                 cancelledKeys = 0;
                 needsToSelectAgain = false;
                 final int ioRatio = this.ioRatio;
-                // 反正就是执行processSelectedKeys以及runAllTasks
+                //反正就是执行processSelectedKeys以及runAllTasks
                 if (ioRatio == 100) {
                     try {
                         processSelectedKeys();
                     } finally {
-                        // Ensure we always run tasks.
+                        //Ensure we always run tasks.
                         runAllTasks();
                     }
                 } else {